SpecialtySalesLLC/brx-publisher/readme.md

   - Amazon Root CA1
 - After downloading the above certs and key files, click on Done.

+## Get device Id & name
+- When the new device is created as AWS Thing, a record about it will be inserted in the database
+- From AWS console, navigate to DynamoDB in Ohio region
+- From the Tables menu select Explore Items
+- Select brx_dev_devices table
+- copy down the id and thingName

 ## Copy files to new device
 - First rename the files in your local system before uploading them to the new device
   - Rename device certificate to certificate.pem